Research Interests

 Since 1993 I have worked on computational stylistic analysis of text.
 Previous work on style and genre has been motivated from a primarily philologic standpoint, even if sometimes computationally oriented.
 The 1994 Coling publication Recognizing Text Genres with Simple Metrics Using Discriminant Analysis (1994) by myself and Douglass Cutting marked the first attempt to apply general language technology methods for this purpose.
 I have held numerous talks, seminars, and international symposia on the topic covering both methodology, results, and applications.
 New Text (2006) Textual Stylistic Variation: Choices, Genres and Individuals (2010) Conventions and Mutual Expectations - understanding sources for web genres (2010) The Relation Between Author Mood and Affect to Sentiment in Text and Text Genre (2011)

-Currently I am working on extending this work to the emerging landscape of podcasts and other recorded speech, e.g. to study how podcasts are systematically different from other previous collections of language.
-Lexical variation in English language podcasts, editorial media, and social media (2022)
+I spent some years at Spotify working on extending this work to the emerging landscape of podcasts and other recorded speech, e.g. to study how podcasts are systematically different from other previous collections of language Lexical variation in English language podcasts, editorial media, and social media (2022) and this is still something that interests, especially the notion of how meaning is transmitted differentially over written and spoken language, and how this might be taken into account by authors of text.
+This has societal ramifications, not least for our educational system, in how it might need to take into account that "text" now might be consumed by listening rather than by reading.

 Scalable, realistic, and useful semantic models